Skip to Content

 1. Preheat the oven to 400°F with a rack in the center position.

-2. Fill a large pot with water and 3 teaspoons of the salt.
+2. Fill a large pot with salted water.
 Add the potatoes and bring to a boil over high heat.
-Cook until fork tender, about 15 minutes.
-Drain and set aside.
+Cook until fork-tender, about 15 minutes.
+Drain.

-3. In the same pot, combine the butter and milk over medium-low heat.
+3. Using the same pot, combine the butter and milk over medium-low heat.
 Cook, stirring, until the butter is melted, about 2 minutes.
 Using a potato ricer, rice the potatoes over the hot butter mixture.
 (Alternatively, mash the potatoes directly into the liquid, taking care not to overwork them.)
-Season with the garlic powder, pepper and the remaining 1 teaspoon salt.
+Season with the garlic powder, salt and pepper.

-6. Add the flour and tomato paste and cook, stirring continuously, until tomato paste has darkened, about 1 minute.
-Slowly stir in beef stock, pepper, thyme, and rosemary and bring to a simmer.
+6. Stir in the flour and tomato paste and cook, stirring continuously, until the tomato paste has darkened, about 1 minute.
+Stir in the beef stock, pepper, thyme, and rosemary and bring to a simmer.
 Add the browned beef and any collected juices and frozen peas and simmer, stirring occasionally until sauce has thickened and liquid is mostly absorbed, about 10 minutes.

-8. Top with freshly cracked pepper and fresh thyme and let cool for 15 minutes before serving.
+8. Top with additional pepper and thyme and let cool for 15 minutes before serving.

 Nutrition Info